Nunie123/data_engineering_on_gcp_book/ch_11_deployment_pipelines.md

 ```
 It may take some time to delete the Composer environment, so you may want to open a new terminal session to clean up the rest while that runs.

 We already found the bucket name so we could add it to our cloudbuild.yaml file.
+Now let's delete it.
 ``` Bash
 > gsutil rm -r gs://us-central1-my-environment-c4c96098-bucket
 ```